Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

 Finally, the captain risks his life and that of his family by resisting orders from the Third Reich to join the German navy.
 His decision to put his life and that of his family on the line by defying Nazi commands and escaping Austria is symbolic of the ultimate sacrifice we associate with patriotism.

-Part of the reason we love Maria so much is because she's so human yet she allows her courage to triumph over her fears.
+Part of the reason we love Maria so much is because she's so human yet allows her courage to triumph over her fears.

 Although she doubts herself when she first leaves the safe and familiar abbey and sets off to the Von Trapp villa as a novice governess (and with seven children to care for at that), she doesn’t allow her qualms to hold her back.
 After her arrival, she takes a bold and confident stand in confronting the captain about his excessive harshness towards the children, allowing her convictions for what she believes is right to take precedence over anything else.

-Maria displays the kind of fearlessness we all desire in life when we encounter our own mountains: we want to deal with and overcome our trials rather than allow them to intimidate, discourage or destroy us.
+Maria displays the kind of fearlessness we all desire in life when we encounter our own mountains: We want to deal with and overcome our trials rather than allow them to intimidate, discourage or destroy us.

 All through the movie, we hear references to God and His leading.
 “When the Lord closes a door, somewhere He opens a window” is an expression used by both Maria and the Mother Superior.
 “Remember: ‘I will lift up mine eyes unto the hills from whence cometh my help’” (Psalm 121) is quoted by the Mother Abbess as a means to reassure the Von Trapps that God will be with them as they flee Austria.